Top 10 Myths about Bad Credit and Mobile Phone Contracts

 So just because one network declined you, doesn't always mean another one will.

 Your credit history and score also change quickly.
-So paying off a debt could give it a boost.
+So paying off debt could give it a boost.

 Myth 10: If I'm not using my credit cards I should cancel them.

 Cancelling credit cards might seem like a good idea as it removes the temptation to run up debt.
 But if you do that, on a credit card you have had for a while, it might negatively affect your credit score.

-Having some unused credit cards might help your score because it shows you're not racking up lots of debts.
+Having some unused credit cards might help your score because it shows you're not racking up lots of debts or utilising a high % of credit available to you.

 In fact, if you have outstanding debts elsewhere, an unused card affects the ratio of debt to credit available.
 This can work in your favour and boost your credit score.

 If you struggle to show restraint we'd recommend cutting the card up but keeping the account open.